 While you probably don’t want to think about divorce before you get married, bear in mind that about 50% of marriages end with divorce.
 It makes sense to protect yourself if you are entering the union with personal assets.

-You will want to work with an attorney that specializes in prenuptial law as doing so will keep you from making mistakes that could potentially get your prenup overturned.
-If you’re in St. Paul, Minnesota, contact us today and we’ll schedule you for an appointment and consultation.
+You will want to work with a Minnesota attorney that specializes in prenuptial law as doing so will keep you from making mistakes that could potentially get your prenup overturned.
+If you reside in St Paul or Minneapolis, contact us today at 651-222-0672 and we’ll schedule you for an appointment and consultation.
+Our offices are located at 265 7th St W #202, St Paul, MN 55102 in the West Seventh neighborhood near Irvine Park.